Pagedangan

 Pagedangan is a village and an administrative district (kecamatan) located in the Tangerang Regency of Banten Province on Java, Indonesia.
-The district covers an area of 50.75 km^{2} and had a population of 95,194 at the 2010 Census and 107,897 at the 2020 Census; the official estimate as at mid 2024 was 119,332 (comprising 60,438 males and 58,894 females).
+The district covers an area of 50.75 km^{2} and had a population of 95,194 at the 2010 Census and 107,897 at the 2020 Census; the official estimate as of mid-2024 was 119,332 (comprising 60,438 males and 58,894 females).

 Pagedangan was previously part of Legok District before it was split off from the eastern part of that district on 26 May 1999.

-The district centre is at the village of Pagedangan, and the district is sub-divided into the town (kelurahan) of Medang and ten villages (desa), listed below with their areas and the official estimates of population as at mid 2024, together with their post codes.
+The district centre is at the village of Pagedangan, and the district is sub-divided into the town (kelurahan) of Medang and ten villages (desa), listed below with their areas and the official estimates of population as of mid-2024, together with their post codes.